Rise in Amanita Muscaria Shroom Use Worries Researchers

 High Times has reported on the effects and history of amanitas several times before.

 Beginning in the December, 1976 issue of High Times, writer Tom Robbins explored amanitas and the books that inform readers about them.
-Then again in the December, 1979 issue of High Times, writers examined the connections between Santa Claus and specific kind of psychedelic mushroom known as the fly agaric, aka the toadstool that conquered the universe.
+Then again in the December, 1979 issue of High Times, writers examined the connections between Santa Claus and a specific kind of psychedelic mushroom known as the fly agaric, aka the toadstool that conquered the universe.
 In fact, the mythology behind Santa could be related to a shaman in Lapland who ate Amanita muscaria

 Until more is known about amanitas, researchers urge caution for those exploring its active compounds.